balderdashy/sails-docs/reference/websockets/resourceful-pubsub/subscribe.md

   subscribeToLouies: function (req, res) {
     if (!req.isSocket) {
       return res.badRequest('Only a client socket can subscribe to Louies.
-You, sir or madame, appear to be an HTTP request.');
+But you look like an HTTP request to me.');
     }

     // Let's say our client socket has a problem with people named "louie".